vctls/bookmark_keywords/README.md

 In that case, whatever you type after the keyword will be ignored.

 The app will attempt to open the URL with whatever the default application is for the given protocol.
-If the URL starts with `https://`, it will most likely open in your default browser (which should be Firefox), but the template can be anything you want.
+If the URL starts with `https://`, it will most likely open in your default browser, but the template can be anything you want.

+## Why not use the native custom search engines feature of Firefox for Android?

+It requires you to open your browser first, possibly click the omni-bar if a page is already open, then switch search engines.
+More clicks, basically.
+It's easier to just type a keyword than looking through the list of search engines when you have lots of them, possibly on the same domain and with the same icon.
+Also, this app works with whatever the default client (browser) is for the given protocol.

 ## Why not use [DuckDuckGo's “bangs”](https://duckduckgo.com/bang)?